Disease Modifying Therapies Choices booklet

 How can it help?

-Studies have shown that Mavenclad reduces relapse rate significantly and delays disability progression by reducing the loss of brain cells, sustained for six months compared with a placebo.
+Studies have shown that Mavenclad reduces relapse rate significantly and delays disability progression by reducing the loss of brain cells, sustained for six months compared with a placebo (35).

 How is it administered?

-Mavenclad is taken as a tablet.
-It is taken in two courses, one year apart.
+Mavenclad is taken as a tablet via two courses, one year apart.
 The first course is taken over five consecutive days in the first month and over five consecutive days in the second month.
 The second course is given 12 months later in the same way as the first course.
 The number of tablets taken in each course is dependent on the individual’s weight.

 Who manufactures it?